Phunk87/DribbbleKit/README.md

 # DribbbleKit
 ===========

 DribbbleKit is a modern Objective-C framework for implementing Dribbble API on iOS.
-It's RESTFull is based on RestKit.
+RESTFull and ObjectMapping is based on RestKit.

 ## Quick start
 ===========